By Dennis Hartley

 Pete Seeger- “Where Have All the Flowers Gone?”
 An excellent question.
 You may not like the answer.
 When will we ever learn?

-Tom Waits- “Soldier’s Things” – Behold the power of a simple inventory.
+Tom Waits- “Soldier’s Things” – The reductive power of a simple inventory.
 Kleenex on standby.

 Bob Marley- “War”– Lyrics by Haile Selassie I. But you knew that.